Anaheim Hit-and-Run Accident Lawyers

 - The driver does not immediately notify the property owner about the damage.

-- The driver failed to leave a conspicuous note with their name, address, vehicle information, and an explanation about what happened.
+- The driver was unable to leave a conspicuous note with their name, address, vehicle information, and an explanation about what happened.

-- The driver failed to notify the nearest Department of California Highway Patrol.
+- The driver was unable to notify the nearest California Highway Patrol department.

 To secure a conviction on a felony hit-and-run charge, a California prosecutor must prove the following elements.